hddm-devs/hddm/docs/source/lan_new_models.rst

+Note
+^^^^

+The full_parameter_dict returned plays well with HDDM and some plots that give you the option to provide ground truth parameters.
+In our case the output is simple.

+More complicated datasets, will make this much more interesting.

 .. code:: ipython3

-    # The full_parameter_dict returned plays well with HDDM and some plots that give you the option
-    # to provide ground truth parameters.
-In our case the output is simple.
-More complicated
-    # datasets, will make this much more interesting.

     full_parameter_dict